alexdcodes/alexdcodes/README.md

 To do list:

-- run this by ChatGPT for a spell check.
+- run this by ChatGPT for a spell check, what else is automation good for these days?
 - make a dedicated read me for my cat since he does not like windows/winblows ME +
 - clean up /home like everyday
 - travel someday on a vacation, only have once